 FICO 8 vs VantageScore

 Both are scoring models or algorithms that take credit report data from Experian, Equifax, and TransUnion and generate a credit score from the data.
 FICO 8 is much more widely used.
 In fact, it’s the most commonly used credit score by lenders today.
-The VantageScore is used for educational purposes, but is also gaining steam as a legitimate contender to FICO.
-For our full comparison, click here.
+VantageScore is used for educational purposes but is also gaining steam as a legitimate contender to FICO.
+Read our full comparison of VantageScore and FICO 8 for more information.

 Obsolete Credit Scores